Headcount Reporting Metrics, Dashboards, and KPIs Explained

 If the company is at the seed or Series A stage, it’s imperative to hire people for product and research to push the product to market.
 But once it’s time to advertise and sell the product, there needs to be enough capital to ensure the company can begin forming strong marketing and sales teams.
 This is why collaboration between the HR and finance team is essential for headcount reporting, as you’ll gain better insight into the company’s hiring goals, which you can reflect with more accuracy in the company’s spend forecasting and revenue forecasting reports.
 And your headcount metrics continue to ground future plans into the present to ensure sustainable growth.

 Finally, headcount reporting metrics help the company stay compliant from a few perspectives.
 A company with more than 50 full-time employees is required to provide healthcare benefits as well as protected family and medical leave.
-Once the company is over 100 employees, the Equal Employment Opportunity Commission (EEOC) requires the company to provide demographic information.
+Once the company has over 100 employees, the Equal Employment Opportunity Commission (EEOC) requires the company to provide demographic information.
 Finance serves as a double-check for HR to accurately track the numbers — otherwise, the company risks being non-compliant with the regulations, which could lead to fines or other disparities.
 With your watchful eye, you can forecast these employee benefits and prompt sales and customer success teams to explore what their goals need to be in terms of sales and customer retention metrics to reach recurring revenue that funnels back into expanding employee benefits.

 10 Important Headcount Metrics for HR Teams